 - Five-Man Band:

 - The Generic Guy: Brool and Balsam don't get much characterization... outside of songs they never speak, and Balsam doesn't even have a consistent performer.
-Their solo lines in the song "Music Makes Us Real" do hint that Balsam is The Ditz and that Brool was a Proud Warrior Race Guy before dedicating his life to music, but this isn't explored anywhere outside that particular song.
+Their solo lines in the song "Music Makes Us Real (Ping!)" do hint that Balsam is The Ditz and that Brool was a Proud Warrior Race Guy before dedicating his life to music, but this isn't explored anywhere outside that particular song.

 - Grumpy Bear: Murray is a grouch, a complainer and a Deadpan Snarker.

 - Meaningful Name: Balsam was likely named after Phil Balsam, who wrote most of the Fraggle Rock songs along with Dennis Lee.